Spectacular places in Thailand for a spot of winter sun

 For a peaceful retreat: Koh Lanta

 Koh Lanta, situated on the Western coast and easily accessible from the mainland at Phuket or Krabi, is one of the quieter islands, offering a true sense of castaway escapism.
-The beaches to the north are the most built-up (although they’re still beautifully chilled out) while the south of the island is where you’ll find the best resorts and most beautiful views.
-Lanta isn’t packed with tourist attractions or Western restaurants – families after ease and entertainment may want to consider Samui instead – but anyone after a week of rest and relaxation will be in their own personal paradise.
+The beaches to the north are the most built-up (although they’re still markedly chilled out) while the south of the island is where you’ll find the best resorts and most beautiful views.
+Lanta isn’t packed with tourist attractions or Western restaurants – families after ease and entertainment may want to consider Samui instead – but anyone after a week of rest and relaxation, with a few long, scenic walks for good measure, will be in their own personal paradise.

 The stay: Pimalai Resort and Spa